-Glamping is a great way to get away from the hustle and bustle of your daily life.
+Glamping is a great way to escape the hustle and bustle of your daily life.
 But when you’re in a new environment, it can be easy to make some mistakes that end up ruining your experience.

-It is always best to be prepared when you are glamping.
-And since space can get tight, people tend to overlook some essentials items.
-One thing that’s considered unnecessary or is forgotten about often is shoes!
+It is always best to carry just what you’ll need when out glamping.
+And since space can get tight, people tend to overlook some essential items such as shoes.

-You’ll probably end up wearing the same outfit a few times during your trip if it rains or gets dirty!
+Also, you’ll probably end up wearing the same outfit a few times during your trip.
 Plus, if you do bring extra clothes with you, you’ll have to spend time washing them when you get back- and who wants to do that?

 There are plenty of items you’ll want to bring with you for your glamping trip that may not be essential.
 For example, if there will be no electricity or running water where you are staying, it’s best not to pack an electric razor- the batteries won’t last long and will eat up space in your bag.

-Ensure you are showering regularly, brushing your teeth when necessary, and using wet wipes to clean yourself in between showers if it is cold out or the weather prevents you from washing up for an extended period.
+Take a shower regularly, brush your teeth when necessary, and use wet wipes to clean yourself in between showers if it is cold or the weather prevents you from washing up for an extended period.

 One mistake that can ruin a glamping trip is not bringing any food.
 It’s best to pack some snacks and drinks in case you get hungry or thirsty throughout the day while exploring your location.

-It is also important to eat lots of protein, and fresh produce, so keep this in mind when packing meals for yourself- sandwiches and other packaged snacks won’t cut it!
-Check out our glamping recipes ideas.
+It is also important to eat lots of protein, and fresh produce, so keep this in mind when packing meals for yourself- sandwiches and other packaged snacks won’t cut it.
+Check out our glamping recipe ideas.